What is a Radio-Controlled Wall Clock?

 Atomic clocks around the world keep time by using the vibrations of a Cesium 133 atom.
 The amount of vibrations is a constant that we use to measure the passing of one second, and it’s kept in check by a feedback detector that will help correct any frequencies that are off.
 It’s very similar to quartz clocks, which most of us have, but more accurate because it’s not affected by outside factors like temperature.
 The accuracy of an atomic clock is astounding because it won’t be off by more than two nanoseconds, if even that.

 Though you can manually set a radio-controlled clock, the adjustments from its incoming radio messages keep it running smoothly and in sync with a more accurate atomic clock.
-A radio clock is more than just a time counter, adding seconds and minutes to the time you set it—it’s a time keeper that you can rely on.
+A radio clock is more than just a time counter, adding seconds and minutes to the time you set it—it’s a timekeeper that you can rely on.
+Radio-controlled clocks usually synchronise their time once a day, and a few will check every few hours to ensure that their time is correct.
+This means that these clocks are never off more than half a second, which is an important feature in a clock.

 Radio-controlled clocks come in all forms, so wherever you need an accurate timepiece, you’re not limited to your particular style.
 Wall clocks are a classic choice, especially for an office space where time is an important part of planning your day, but there are also desk clocks and watches that are atomically-coordinated.
 Whatever your need, you can stay on time with a radio-controlled clock.